MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 ## Create a custom invoice processing solution

 The invoice processing prebuilt AI model is designed to extract common fields found in invoices.
 Because every business is unique, you might want to extract fields other than those included in this prebuilt model.
-It can also be the case that some standard fields are not well extracted for a particular type of invoice you work with.
+It can also be the case that some standard fields aren't well extracted for a particular type of invoice you work with.
 To address this, there are two options:

 - **View raw OCR results**: Every time the invoice processing prebuilt AI model processes a file you provide, it also does an OCR operation to extract every word written on the file.
 You can access the raw OCR results on the detected text output provided by the model.
 A simple search on the content returned by detected text might be enough to get the data you need.
 - **Use form processing**: With AI Builder, you can also build your own custom AI model to extract specific fields and tables you need for the documents you work with.
 Just [create a form processing model](form-processing-model-overview.md) and train it to extract all the information from an invoice that doesn’t work well with the invoice extraction model.